 Students seeking an Alaska Supplemental Education Loan, or ASEL, must apply using the Free Application for Federal Student Aid and the ASEL Master Promissory Note.

 The ASEL loan can be used as a supplement to any other aid, provided the total amount of aid does not exceed a student’s calculated cost of attendance.
 ASEL approval also requires a student to have good credit.
 Undergraduates may borrow up to $8,500 and graduate students up to $9,500.
 Repayment begins no later than six months after the borrower stops attending school at least half time.
 The interest rate is variable and is made public every July.
 Interest is charged from the day of disbursement.

 The Alaska Family Education Loan Program allows the student’s family to share the cost of the student’s education.
 A family member can borrow up to $8,500 for an undergraduate and up to $9,500 for a graduate student.
 The interest rate is 5 percent, and the borrower begins repayment within 60 days of the final disbursement.

-The Teacher Scholarship and Winn Brindle Scholarship loans can be used only for specific fields of study.
-For information on these two programs, please contact the Alaska Commission on Postsecondary Education, 3030 Vintage Blvd., Juneau, AK 99801, 800-441-2962 or www.state.ak.us/acpe/.
+The Winn Brindle Scholarship loan can be used only for specific fields of study.
+For information, please contact the Alaska Commission on Postsecondary Education, 3030 Vintage Blvd., Juneau, AK 99801, 800-441-2962 or www.state.ak.us/acpe/.

 Applicants must apply each year.
 Applications are available for all Alaska loan programs via the ACPE website or through their offices.
 UAF receives ACPE loan disbursements via electronic funds transfer.
 Loans are processed within seven to 10 days from time of receipt at ACPE offices in Juneau or Anchorage and can be disbursed to a student’s UAF account within two days of receipt by the Financial Aid Office.